AAnirudh07/One-Shot-Learning-for-Indian-News-Classification/README.md

 </p>

 ### Metrics
-Our proposed solution saw a huge improvement in the accuracy of classifying Tamil news headlines as real or fake.
+To showcase the robustness of our model, we classified Tamil news headlines as real or fake.
+Our proposed solution saw a huge improvement in the accuracy of classifying Tamil news headlines.
 <div align='center'>

 | Model                                   | Accuracy |